haaris272k/Dock-and-Roll/Docker-Guide/Part-2.md

 Docker Registry is a generic term for a server where Docker images are stored.
 It can be either a public service like Docker Hub or a private, self-hosted registry.
 Private registries offer control, security, and customization for organizations, making them useful for proprietary or sensitive applications.

+# Docker Architecture

+Docker primarily follows a client-server architecture, with key components:

+- **Docker Client**: The tool you use to manage Docker containers and images.

+- **Docker Daemon**: A background service that does the heavy lifting of creating, running, and managing containers.

+- **Docker Image**: A blueprint for containers that includes everything an app needs to run.

+- **Docker Container**: A running instance of a Docker image.
+It's isolated and portable.

+- **Docker Registry**: A place to store and share Docker images.
+Docker Hub is a popular public registry.

+Here's how it works:

+1. **Build Image**: You create an image from a Dockerfile or pull one from a registry using the Docker Client.

+2. **Daemon Magic**: The Docker Daemon takes the image and creates a runnable Container.

+3. **Container Action**: Your Container runs your app in an isolated environment.

+Docker's simplicity and portability make it a powerful tool for app development and deployment.